BlizzCrafter/Steamworks.Net-MonoGame-Integration/README.md

 ## Samples

-- **Hello Steamworks.Net.csproj**: Simple sample which sets up bare basics of Steamworks.Net and displaying a welcome message which includes your steam user name.
+- **Hello Steamworks.Net**: Simple sample which sets up bare basics of Steamworks.Net and displaying a welcome message which includes your steam user name.
+- **AchievementHunter**: Simple sample which shows you the correct way of implementing achievements and stats as well as storing them on the steam server.
+It's based upon the Steamworks Example 'SpaceWar' included with the Steamworks SDK.
-- **Steamworks.Net MonoGame Integration.csproj**: Extendend sample which shows some features of Steamworks.Net like UserStats, PersonaState, LeaderboardData, NumberOfCurrentPlayers, Steam User Avatar and so on.
+- **Steamworks.Net MonoGame Integration**: Extendend sample which shows some features of Steamworks.Net like UserStats, PersonaState, LeaderboardData, NumberOfCurrentPlayers, Steam User Avatar and so on.

 > Note: You need to start your steam client before executing the examples.
 Otherwise you won't receive any data -obviously ;)